For daily wit & wisdom, sign up for the Almanac newsletter.

 Onions protect against borers and cutworms.
 Their aroma disorients pests.
 Onions benefit from marigolds as the smell of marigolds reduces the egg laying of onion maggot fly.

 Chervil improves growth and flavor.
 Nasturtiums are a good trap crop for radishes.
 Radishes are often used as trap crops for flea beetles.
-Peas give nitrogen to the soil which benefits radishes.
+Peas give nitrogen to the soil, which benefits radishes.

-Buckwheat brings in pest predators which reduce insect pests.
+Buckwheat brings in pest predators, which reduce insect pests.
 Nasturtiums protect against pumpkin and squash beetles.
 Oregano provides general pest protection.
 Calendula deters beetles and root nematodes.
 Squash is traditionally planted with corn and beans (“three sisters”) to disorient the adult vine borer.

-Calendula deters general garden pests Asparagus repels nematodes.
-Basil repels whiteflies, mosquitoes, spider mites, aphids.
+Calendula deters general garden pests.
+Asparagus repels nematodes.
+Basil repels whiteflies, mosquitoes, spider mites, and aphids.
 Basil also attracts bees, which improves pollination, tomato health, and flavor.
 Borage repels hornworms.
 Dill makes it difficult for cutworms to lay their eggs and supports parasitic wasps that attack pest caterpillars.
 Thyme reduces egg laying by armyworms.

 Buckwheat brings in pest predators which reduce insect pests.
 To attract pollinators, plant oregano and zinnias.
 Nasturtium protects against aphids and whiteflies.